AVEVA/CONNECT-data-services-developer-docs/content/api-reference/tenant/tenant-namespaces.md

 ---

 # Namespaces
 A Namespace is a logical unit of organization for data within a tenant.
 It is a collection of types, streams, and stream views.
 Each tenant may contain more than one namespace.
 Before you can put any data into OCS for a given tenant, a namespace must be created within the scope of that tenant.
-Namespace identifiers are unique within an account. #https://raw.githubusercontent.com/osisoft/OCS-Docs/main/content/external-references/metadata-tags.yml#namespace-identifier-requirements.
-In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.
+Namespace identifiers are unique within an account.
+A namespace is a collection of SDS types, streams, and stream views.
+Namespace identifiers are unique within a tenant.
+Requirements for namespace identifiers must meet the following critieria: Must contain 100 characters or fewer Must only contain alphanumeric characters, underscores, dashes, spaces, and periods Must not contain two consecutive periods Must not start or end with a period Must not start with two consecutive underscores In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.
 You can create one or more namespaces within a tenant.
 Each namespace is effectively an instance of SDS, within which you create types and streams, stream views, data views, and metadata.

 ## `List All`